-A select group of companies from across Northern Ireland has donated more than £1m to Queen’s University’s Postgraduate and Executive Education Centre at Riddel Hall, Stranmillis.
+A select group of companies from across Northern Ireland have very generously donated more than £1m to Queen’s Postgraduate and Executive Education Centre at Riddel Hall, Stranmillis Road.

-Chair of the Riddel Hall Founders' Club, Ed Vernon, entrepreneur and Chief Executive of local private equity firm Synetecs, is delighted that Founder members are backing the project.
+Ed Vernon, Chair of the Riddel Hall Founders' Club, entrepreneur and Chief Executive of local private equity firm Synetecs, is delighted that Founder members are backing this project.

 “Founder members are demonstrating highly visible leadership and support for a project that is important to future economic prosperity.
 Through the exchange of expertise, advocacy and thinking, they will contribute to Northern Ireland’s success and become a part of Queen’s influential network at home and abroad.”